Ben Roethlisberger Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 - Against the Chargers last week, Roethlisberger went 28-for-44 (63.6%) for 273 yards with three touchdown passes.

-- Roethlisberger has racked up 478 passing yards (159.3 per game) and has a 66.2% completion percentage this year (49-of-74) while throwing five touchdowns and zero interceptions over his last three games.
+- Over his last three games, Roethlisberger has racked up 478 passing yards (159.3 per game) while completing 49 of 74 passes (66.2% completion percentage), with five touchdowns and zero interceptions.

 Roethlisberger's Pittsburgh Teammates